kishkumar96/geoprocessing/website/docs/concepts/Concepts.md

 ## Geographies

-A `Geography` represents one or more geographic boundaries for the project, and is primarily used to define project planning boundaries.
+`Geographies` identify polygon or multipolygon boundaries that serve specific purposes in your project.
+The main use case is to define planning boundaries for your project, if you have them.

 Geographies are contained in `project/geographies.json`.

-By default, a report will only display results for one geography at a time if the geoprocessing functions are designed to only process one geography at a time.
-A `GeographySwitcher` is typically used to provide the ability to switch geographies, which will run the geoprocessing functions with a different geography input.

-You could write a geoprocessing function that processes all geographies in one run, you just have to take into consideration the processing time required to complete it.

-The default Geography for a new blank project is the entire world.
-The default Geography for a new Ocean EEZ project is the EEZ boundary you chose at creation time.
+The default Geography for a new project is the `world` geography.
+It uses the `world` datasource which is a polygon covering the entire extent of the world.

-World geography:

 ```json
 {